Port of Novorossiysk: USSR

-In the Russian Civil War NSP was severely damaged in fights between the Red and the Volunteer Army.
+In the Russian Civil War, NSP was severely damaged in fights between the Red and the Volunteer Army.
 Later, under Bolshevik control the port was nationalized.
 In 1921—1922 it made a significant impact on food supplies to the victims of severe famine in Volga Region.
 That contribution was honoured with an Order of the Red Banner of Labour.
 Later, NSP was awarded the same order for raising the wreck of ‘Elbrus’ oil-carrier, sank in the years of World War I. The infrastructure and total cargo turnover recovered gradually.
 While in 1920 the turnover was only 16 mln thousand tons, by 1923 it grew to 1.2 mln.
 By 1926 all the berths were reconstructed and put into operation, including a newly built coal pier (later named ‘Importniy’).
 In 1926-30 the Port of Novorossiysk doubled the pre-war grain shipment amount, then during the Second Five-year Plan it doubled the total turnover.
 Some wooden berths were replaced with reinforced concrete, a new harbor basin was constructed for cabotage fleet, an embankment and an ice-box were added.

-By 1940 NSP had become one of the leading ports in South USSR.
+By 1940, NSP had become one of the leading ports in South USSR.
 It comprised 4 loading areas, import and cement docks, a cabotage area and the West Embankment (106.5 ha).
 There were 41 operating berths with a total length of 4.69 km, the staff rose to 2076 port workers (including 509 lumpers).
 In 1940, the NSP handled 416 vessels and processed 1554 thousand tons of cargo.
 Upon the outbreak of World War II the port served for evacuation, shipped ammunition and weapons to the battle front line.
 The bravery and courage of the port workers were acknowledged and honoured with state medals.
 By 1943 only one berth of all NSP facilities remained intact.
 The State Defense Committee ordered the reconstruction to begin, as soon as 1 October 1944, NSP was officially reopened.
 However, the complete reconstruction was finished only in 1950.
-By the middle of the 1960s new facilities were added — ‘Shirokiy’ dock, ‘Sheskharis’ oil terminal, a passenger harbor station, workshops, and even a Sailors' Palace.
+By the middle of the 1960s, new facilities were added — ‘Shirokiy’ dock, ‘Sheskharis’ oil terminal, a passenger harbor station, workshops, and even a Sailors' Palace.

+Russian invasion of Ukraine

+In its defense against the Russian invasion of Ukraine Ukraine has repeatedly attacked the Port of Novorossiysk with drones and missiles.
+An attack in November 2025 set fire to oil export infrastructure including pumping stations, berthed tankers and pipelines, halting oil exports from the port.